Raspberry Ricotta Cake with Almonds is moist, fluffy and super easy to make! It’s perfect for dessert in the evening or with coffee in the morning!

 - Whipped cream or vanilla ice cream

-- Place a rack in the lower 1/3 of the oven.
+- Place a rack in the lower 1/3 of the oven (NOT right in the center).
 Preheat oven to 350 degrees.
 Line a 9-inch diameter cake pan with parchment paper and spray with cooking spray.

 - Combine flour, sugar, baking powder and salt in a large bowl.